worktheclock/replit.github.io/classrooms/exports.md

 Both students and teachers are capable of exporting data - teachers can export their classroom grade data, whereas students can export their assignments to repls.

+_Note: Classroom will be fully deprecated on 1/31/2021 and you can [migrate your Classroom to a Team for free for 4 months](https://repl.it/classroom-migration)_

 ## Student Exports

 Students can export an assignment to a repl, which can then be downloaded as a zip file, or worked on outside the classroom environment.
 Students export their submissions from their classroom page, or on the submission itself.